lblod/frontend-embeddable-notule-editor/README.md

 * [template-comments](template-comments): Allows insertion and editing of comment blocks to provide extra information to a user filling in a document.
 These are visually distinct units with a special RDFa type, which allows them to be filtered out during postprocessing.
 ##### General Config options
 There are some options you can pass to `pluginsConfig` in `initEditor` that are not connected to a plugin.
 - `docContent: 'block+'`: The property docContent specifies which nodes are allowed in the document.
 By default we allow one or more nodes of the supertype block, which includes most content.
-For more info about this check the [prosemirror docs](https://prosemirror.net/docs/guide/#schema.content_expressions).
+For more info about this check the [Prosemirror docs](https://prosemirror.net/docs/guide/#schema.content_expressions).
   See `public/test.html` where `docContent` is specified to allow [article-structure](#Article Structure) nodes in a specific order.

 ### Article Structure